-Okay, wow, hi - where exactly has time gone?
+Okay, wow, hi - where exactly has the time gone?
 I didn’t post a single blog in March, and I literally have no idea how it came to be April 9th.
-Is it just me, or is 2019 is flying by?
+Is it just me, or is 2019 flying by?

 Anyway!
 For the past little while, I’ve been working hard on a project that is near and dear to my heart - a Calligraphy Prompt e-book!
 I often see that new calligraphers & lettering artists struggling to come up with words or phrases to write when they are learning and practicing calligraphy.
 I think this kind of “writer’s block” stems from social media and the constant flow of new content being thrust in front of our eyeballs every minute of every hour of every day.
 There is no shortage of new artwork seemingly being churned out by everyone around us.
 That can be inspiring, but it can also be overwhelming, especially when you’re having an off-day or are stuck in a creative rut.

 Thankfully, there are lots of great prompts available on Instagram - like Goodtype’s weekly #GoodtypeTuesday challenge and Lauren Hom’s #Homwork prompts.
 I’ve participated in both many times, and these kinds of challenges can really help to get the creative juices flowing.
 The only thing is that they are somewhat time sensitive (though Lauren Hom’s prompts are all available in an archive, so you can go back and complete any of the challenges at any time!) and I personally struggle to get them done before the deadlines.

 So, I wanted to make something that you can download, keep forever and refer back to any time you’re feeling stuck.
 I also wanted to make one that was full of the kinds of prompts that I believe will help people tap into their personal artistic style - something I am super passionate about helping other artists do.

 So, what are the 3 Calligraphy Practice Exercises that every every calligrapher should try?
 These babies right here: